Rowdy Tellez Player Props: Brewers vs. Giants

-Rowdy Tellez -- hitting .281 with three doubles, two home runs, two walks and five RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the San Francisco Giants, with Alex Cobb on the hill, on May 6 at 7:15 PM ET.
+The Milwaukee Brewers and Rowdy Tellez, who went 0-for-3 last time in action, battle Ross Stripling and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Giants.
+He had a hitless performance in his last game (0-for-3) against the Giants.

 Rowdy Tellez Game Info & Props vs. the Giants